boenwip/elk-project/README.md

 - Metricbeats

 These Beats allow us to collect the following information from each machine:
-Filebeat collects system log data from the webservers.
+Filebeat collects system log data and log events from the webservers.
 Data you can expect to see can be anything from external IP addresses to changes in instances and services.
-Metricbeat allows us to retrieve visual hardware data from the webservers, including changes in CPU usage, memory usage and changes to the file system.
+Metricbeat allows us to retrieve visual metric data from the webservers, including changes in CPU usage, memory usage and changes to the file system.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: